 1. The Northern Lights

 Often regarded as the nature’s most spectacular show, the Northern Lights can be seen playing on the Arctic sky of Finnish Lapland between January and April.
-Unfortunately, the eerie phenomena cannot be predicted, but when the night is clear and dark, don’t forget to keep your wide eyes open!
+Unfortunately, the eerie phenomena cannot be predicted, but when the night is clear and dark, don’t forget to keep your eyes wide open!
 This year, the experience promises to be even more exciting as NASA’s experts have predicted that the winter season 2012/2013 will enjoy the brightest Aurora Borealis in the last 50 years.

 2. Husky, Reindeer and Snowmobile Safaris

-Ever wondered how it feels to be pulled on a sled by huskies or reindeers while enjoying the fairytale Laponian surroundings?
-Well, a winter trip to the land of Santa will certainly endow you with the greatest husky safaris, the best reindeer sleigh rides and the most thrilling snowmobile jaunts.
+Ever wondered how it feels like to be pulled on a sled by huskies or reindeers while enjoying the fairytale Laponian surroundings?
+Well, a winter trip to the land of Santa will certainly endow you with the greatest husky safaris, the best reindeer sleigh rides, and the most thrilling snowmobile jaunts.

 Both husky and reindeer excursions are common activities in Lapland, and they are organized throughout the populated areas.
 Whether opting for a short sprint or a journey over tens of kilometers accompanied by traditional lunch and hot beverages, a reindeer safari in Lapland will offer you the chance to soak up a bit of the peculiar local culture, and so will do the exhilarating husky expedition.